Mapping-and-Analyzing-Research-Software/Mapping-and-Analyzing-Research-Software.github.io/divisions/joint-engr-security/index.md

-Joint Web+Core - Authentication, Authorization, and Security
+# Joint Web+Core - Authentication, Authorization, and Security

-## Description:
 This division is in charge of authentication (a user is who they say they are), authorization (the authenticated user is allowed to access X part of MARS), and the overall security of MARS (including the encryption/hashing of sensitive data) lie with this division.

 ## Typical users/customers of the division: